The Innocents Abroad

 Example book spread

-The book is currently available as a Paperback and print replica eBook through Amazon.
-The hardcover is coming soon.
+The book is currently available as a Paperback and print replica eBook through Amazon, and as a Hardcover everywhere.
 If you buy a copy, let me know what you think.

 Top Ten Israeli Given Names from 1948 to 2021